bozsahin/ccglab/README.md

 <em>OTHER LINUXES</em>

-Arch, Mint, Suse, Debian, RH, Fedora do not seem to have this peculiar Ubuntu caste of packages.
+Arch, Mint, Suse, Debian, RH, Fedora, MacOS do not seem to have this peculiar Ubuntu caste of packages.
 The packages for sbcl and rlwrap ara available.
 CCL too.

 <em>NO NEED TO REINSTALL:</em> If you already have a git-installed up-and-running CCGlab, just do the following for updates: